 V: Thankfully in Streamline we have a town-hall every few weeks where our team leaders would update us regarding the latest industry news and trends, as well as internal updates.
 As for the latest technologies, the artist team would usually discuss them and geek out together.
 I try to keep up to date by watching videos and tutorials during my personal time.

 T: I keep myself up to date by reading news related to the game development industry, and if I find something new and interesting related to my skill set, I will implement that into my next personal project.
-I also take short courses or tutorials to leverage my art skills with the latest tech/workflow.
+I also take short courses or tutorials to leverage my art skills with the latest tech/workflow. - What are some of the main challenges you face while working on a project and how do you overcome them?

 F: Honestly, it’s most challenging in the early stages of a project where you’re getting used to how the client works, what they like and dislike, and just the general workflow.
 This is one of those things that requires a lot of communication between team members to keep each other in the loop on what’s going on.
 Also, using a group chat for most of these discussions makes things a lot easier and transparent.